sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 🏡 All remote

 We are an [all-remote team](../../company/remote/index.md) so you have flexible work hours, work with the best people worldwide, and never waste time commuting.
-We give you a [budget to either work from a coworking space or setup your home office](spending-company-money.md).
+We give you a [budget to either work from a coworking space or set up your home office](spending-company-money.md).

 ## 🏖️ Vacation